build-on-aws/content/FAQ.md

    ```
 ````

-If you do not specify a language, we still try to guess the most adequate.
-But this detection is not perfect, and you will get consistent output if you explicitly indicate the language.
-If you want to disable syntax highlighting guessing in a code snippet, simply specify "text" or "plaintext" language.
-This is particularly useful for embedding the output of running commands, for example.
+If you do not specify a language, autodetection takes place.
+Although it works reasonably in many cases, this system is not perfect, so we recommend explicitly indicating the language in order to get consistent results.
+If you want to disable language autodetection in a code snippet, simply specify "text" or "plaintext" language.
+This is particularly useful for embedding the output of some command.

 ### What languages does syntax highlighting support?